History of Rugby, Warwickshire: Growth of industry

 With the railways, many wagon works, and engineering facilities were opened, and Rugby's population reached 10,000 by the 1880s, many employed by the railways.
 Because of its transport links, a number of industries developed in Rugby.

 In 1862 the Rugby Lias Lime and Cement Co.
 Ltd. was founded, although manufacture of cement at the site began in 1855.
 Using the local Blue Lias clay.

 Rugby began to develop more industries from the 1880s onwards.
 In 1881 a corset factory opened, employing local women.
 From the 1890s onwards Rugby began to attract engineering industry, due largely to its good transport links.
 The Willans & Robinson works opened in Rugby in 1893 which made steam engines.
 And in 1899 the British Thomson-Houston works opened which made electrical equipment and later turbines.
 Engineering would dominate the town's economy for most of the following century.

+Another name associated with Rugby was Lodge Plugs, who made spark plugs, and who opened a factory in the town in 1916.

 Challenges of growth

-By the middle of the 19th century Rugby's infrastructure had not kept pace with the increase in population.
+By the middle of the 19th century, Rugby's infrastructure had not kept pace with the increase in population.
 Most notably, there was not an adequate supply of drinking water which was mostly sourced from wells and street pumps, nor was there adequate sewerage or sanitation.
 These problems caused Rugby's growth to stall.
 In 1849 Rugby became the first town in England to have a Local board of health, beating Croydon by a matter of weeks.
 The board had powers to levy a rate to provide drinking water and sewage facilities as well as powers to clean and pave streets and provide street lighting.
 However several early schemes to provide adequate drinking water were unsuccessful.
 It was not until 1876 that a reliable supply was obtained from the River Avon.